thi-ng/genart-api/README.md

 ### Goals

+-   Decouple art works from presentation platform:
--   Art works can be authored without direct knowledge of which online platform(s) they're being displayed or published at
+    -   Art works can be authored without direct knowledge of which platform(s) they're being displayed or published at
 -   Straightforward repurposing/integration of art works into diverse environments:
     -   Online art platforms
     -   Personal websites/portfolios